-On February 1, 2018, using \$158 million of cash on hand and borrowings under the Company's senior unsecured revolving credit facility, the Company completed the acquisition of 100% of the ownership interests of Omni Plastics, L.L.C. and its subsidiaries ("Omni Plastics").
-Omni Plastics specializes in custom compounding of various engineered thermoplastic materials.
-The acquisition further strengthens the Company's global asset base by adding compounding capacity in the Americas.
-The acquisition will be accounted for as a business combination, and the acquired operations will be included in the Advanced Engineered Materials segment beginning in the first quarter of 2018.
+On January 2, 2019, using cash on hand, the Company completed the acquisition of 100% of the ownership interests of Next Polymers Ltd., an India-based engineering thermoplastics ("ETP") compounder.
+The acquisition strengthens the Company's position in the Indian ETP market and further expands the Company's global manufacturing footprint.
+The acquisition will be accounted for as a business combination, and the acquired operations will be included in the Engineered Materials segment beginning in the first quarter of 2019.
 The Company has not presented a purchase price allocation related to the fair values of assets acquired and liabilities assumed because the initial accounting for the acquisition was incomplete as of the issuance date of the financial statements.
-The acquisition is not expected to be material to the Company's 2018 financial position or results of operations.
+The acquisition is not expected to be material to the Company's 2019 financial position or results of operations.